AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-26-agricultural-adjustment/frontmatter.md

 610. Administration.

-611. “Basic agricultural commodity” defined; exclusion of commodities.
+611. "Basic agricultural commodity" defined; exclusion of commodities.

 612. Appropriation; use of revenues; administrative expenses.